bigbluebutton/bbb-install/README.md

   * a Ubuntu 18.04 server with a public IP address

 We recommend Ubuntu 18.04 as it has a later version of [coturn](https://github.com/coturn/coturn) than Ubuntu 16.04.
 Also, this TURN server does not need to be very powerful as it will only relay communications from the BigBlueButton client to the BigBlueButton server when necessary.
-A dual core server on Digital Ocean, for example, which offers servers with public IP addresses, is a good choce.
+A dual core server on Digital Ocean, for example, which offers servers with public IP addresses, is a good choice.

 Next, to configure the TURN server you need:

   * a fully qualified domain name (FQDN) with a DNS entry that resolves to the external public IP address of the TURN server,
-  * a e-mail addres for Let's Encrypt, and
+  * a e-mail address for Let's Encrypt, and
   * a secret key (it can be 8 to 16 character random string that you create).

 With the above information, you can setup a TURN server for BigBlueButton using `bbb-install.sh` as follows